 229 Commonwealth was designed by Peabody and Stearns, architects, and built in 1882-1883, by Hezekiah McLaughlin, mason, and Morton & Chesley, carpenters, for Dr. Francis Peleg Sprague, an ophthalmologist, and his wife, Elizabeth Rebecca (Lowell) Sprague.
 He is shown as the owner of 229 Commonwealth on the original building permit application, dated May 12, 1882.

-Soon after 229 Commonwealth was completed, Peabody and Stearns designed two additional houses, to the east at 225-227 Commonwealth, in the same basic design as 229 Commonwealth, with a three story bow on the west side, a rusticated stone façade on the basement and first story levels, and a heavy parapet at the roof.
-The three houses were distinguished by the use of different materials and different details for the entrance, fenestration, and parapet, variations on the same theme.
+Soon after 229 Commonwealth was completed, Peabody and Stearns designed two additional houses to the east at 225-227 Commonwealth in the same basic design as 229 Commonwealth, with a three story bow on the west side, a rusticated stone façade on the basement and first story levels, and a heavy parapet at the roof.
+The three houses were distinguished from each other by the use of different materials and different details for the entrance, fenestration, and parapet, variations on the same theme.

 Click here for an index to the deeds for 229 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 426, from Exeter to Fairfield.